establishingsecurity/trustzone-rootkit/README.md

-# Abusing Trust: Mobile Kernel Subversion via TrustZone Rootkits - Artifact Evaluation
+# Abusing Trust: Mobile Kernel Subversion via TrustZone Rootkits

-This submission contains a proof-of-concept implementation of the rootkit techniques described in our paper.
+This repository contains a proof-of-concept implementation of the rootkit techniques described in our paper "Abusing Trust: Mobile Kernel Subversion via TrustZone Rootkits".
 The rootkit is implemented on top of [OP-TEE](https://www.op-tee.org/).
 Technically, the rootkit is a so-called "pseudo trusted application" which is compiled and executed as part of the secure world operating system.

 Following rootkit functions are implemented and subject to the evaluation: